cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ### Specify Function Names

-We will first add the `#pragma kernel` lines for each of our functions.
-These lines indicate what functions we want to be compiled.
+We will first add the [`#pragma`](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-appendix-pre-pragma) [`kernel`](https://docs.unity3d.com/ScriptReference/ComputeShader.FindKernel.html) lines to indicate what functions we want to be compiled.
 Without them, we can not access these functions from the `PoseEstimator` script.
 We'll call the two functions `PreprocessMobileNet` and `PreprocessResNet` respectively.

 ```c#
 // Each #kernel tells which function to compile; you can have many kernels